 *This post may contain affiliate links for your convenience.
 For more info, check out our Privacy & Disclosure Policy.

-Make your family camping trip a bit more festive with a treasure hunt in the great outdoors!
+Make your camping trip more fun with a treasure hunt in the great outdoors!

-2) Create the treasure hunt clues.
 Your clues can be as fancy or simple as you like.
-Some years my mom and her sister would write very basic clues and others my super creative cousins would write full themed clues such as Disney, Pirates of the Caribbean, Pioneers, or compass course.
+Some years my mom and her sister would write very basic clues and others my super creative cousins would write full themed clues such as Disney, Pirates of the Caribbean, Pioneers, or a compass course.

 The clues can be fancy or just written on line paper like this:

-In most recent years, we’ve used picture clues since we have so many little children camping with us.
-These clues make it easy for little ones to find and know where the next clue is since they don’t have to read anything!
-For example, when they found this clue with the fishing pole on the firepit, they knew that the next clue would be by the fishing gear!
+For example, when they found this clue with the fishing pole picture on the fire pit, they knew that the next clue would be by the fishing gear!

 Create a fancy treasure box like this cute one my sister-in-law made a few years ago out of cardboard and gold tape!